by Igor Katenov, the lead developer at 10Tec

 We will compare iGrid.NET to the standard .NET PropertyGrid control and highlight some benefits of using iGrid as a property grid control in C# or VB.NET in the remainder of this article.

-The standard WinForms PropertyGrid: pros and cons
+The built-in WinForms PropertyGrid: pros and cons

-As we all know, the intrinsic .NET PropertyGrid control provides a ready-to-use functionality one can use to browse all public properties of almost any .NET object.
+As we all know, the intrinsic .NET PropertyGrid control provides a ready-to-use functionality one can use to browse all public properties of .NET objects.
 All you need to do is to assign a reference to the required object to the

-This is the main distinctive feature of the .NET PropertyGrid if we compare it to 10Tec iGrid.NET.
-In fact, iGrid is not a real PropertyGrid control that can display all public members of the specified .NET object automatically.
-When we talk about iGrid from this point of view, we mean the ability to create PropertyGrid-like interfaces.
-For instance, it can be a settings interface when the user can view/set values for a set of properties.
+This is the main distinctive feature of the PropertyGrid control if we compare it to 10Tec iGrid.
+In fact, iGrid is not a true PropertyGrid control that can display all public members of the specified .NET object automatically.
+When we talk about iGrid in this context, we mean the ability to create PropertyGrid-like interfaces.
+For instance, it can be a settings interface in which the user can view/change values for a set of properties or parameters of something.

-It is enough easy to start building of such an interface using the .NET PropertyGrid in C# or VB.NET application.
-Generally we implement a specialized object that contains the required properties and attach it to a PropertyGrid control.
-However, you can face a series of problems if you go this way.
+It is relatively easy to start building of such an interface using the .NET PropertyGrid in C# or VB.NET application.
+A well-known approach is to create a specialized object that implements the required properties and attach it to a PropertyGrid control.
+However, you can face a series of troubles if you go this way.
 Mainly they occur because the built-in .NET PropertyGrid control is a tool for a programmer but not an end-user, and to make it user-friendly you may need to write a lot of additional code.
 One of these tasks is implementing a custom editor in PropertyGrid (see this Customizing PropertyGrid example in C# at StackOverflow).
 If you are interested in a list of all available techniques you can use to customize PropertyGrid with examples in C# and VB.NET, read the following fundamental article at MSDN:

 In this section of the article we are focusing on some benefits of iGrid.NET used in VB or C# PropertyGrid-like solutions.

-Pay attention to the fact that the cell that represents the ForeColor property's value contains both the drop-down list button and the ellipsis button.
+ForeColor property contains both the drop-down list button and the ellipsis button.
 In the standard WinForms PropertyGrid, you can have only either of them.

-Another frequent problem developers encounter while creating customized interfaces based on the standard WinForms PropertyGrid is that it is impossible to change the background/foreground color and font of an individual cell that displays a property value.
+One more frequent problem developers encounter while creating customized interfaces based on the standard WinForms PropertyGrid is that it is impossible to change the background/foreground color and font of an individual cell that displays a property value.
 10Tec iGrid can do this.
-You can observe that the value of the
+Pay attention to the value of the

 iGrid.NET provides one more interesting feature you can use in your C#/VB.NET PropertyGrid solutions.
 It's the custom scrollbar buttons feature.
 Perhaps, you have already noticed the two small buttons in the vertical scrollbar of the PropertyGrid on the first screenshot.
-In iGrid, you can add custom buttons to its scrollbars, and they can perform predefined or custom actions.
-In our C# PropertyGrid sample these custom scrollbar buttons are used to collapse and expand all categories in the PropertyGrid:
+In iGrid, you can add custom buttons to its scrollbars, and they can perform built-in or custom actions.
+In our C# PropertyGrid example these custom scrollbar buttons are used to collapse and expand all categories in the PropertyGrid: